Vintage hifi buying guide & FAQ

 What to know about buying vintage

 A good turntable is the most important choice for a vinyl system.
-Vintage direct drive turntables withll often need more extensive service.
+Unrestored vintage direct drive turntables will usually need more extensive service.
 Simple belt drive turntables often are a safer bet, and often need only a new belt.
-Most of which are designed to be changed by the owner.
+Something that can easily be changed by the owner.
 There is a third type, the idler drive.
 Turntables like Dual, Garrard, Rek-O-Kut and others used this design.
 If left unused, these turntables usually require a significant amount of work.
-Regular use, just as with a car, can have some examples nearly trouble free for over 50 years.
+Regular use, just as with a car, can yield over 50 years of trouble free use.

 Vintage speakers on the other hand, can vary quite a bit.
 A vintage set of Klipsch Heresy speakers for example have "lifetime" woofer surrounds.
 The crossovers use capacitors of a type that are vary reliable, and often test in spec after 40 or 50 years.
 The Bose 901 MKIV's on the other hand have woofers with a foam material that deteriorates over time.
 Many speakers from this era and beyond use this same material, and suffer from this issue.
 Unfortunately, the Bose have 18 of them.
 Plus the electronic crossover will need recapping as well.
 If buying vintage speakers, be sure to examine the woofer surrounds, and beware of cracks.
 Listen to them and beware of even the slightest sound difference between the two speakers.